dudent01/Facebook-Sentiment-Analysis/README.md

 # Facebook-Sentiment-Analysis
 Playing with pandas and and NLP sentiment analysis

-Prior to use, download your chat history from Facebook.
+Prior to use, download your chat history from Facebook, and run the chat cleaner on the entire chat history folder.